-- Masks Optional: We will continue to have an optional mask protocol for all faculty, staff, students, and visitors, with the exception of recently positive students/staff (must wear a well-fitting mask for 10 days after testing positive).
+Masks will remain optional, with the exception of recently positive students/staff (must wear a well-fitting mask for 10 days after testing positive).
 We can provide surgical grade masks to any student who would like to wear one.

 Student Health Profile

 Please update or complete your child’s Health Profile in SchoolDoc by August 8th.
 By now you should have received an email from SchoolDoc.com with instructions on how to complete your student’s Health Profile.
 If your student was enrolled at ANCS during the 2022-2023 school year, your SchoolDoc login and password will remain the same for the upcoming school year.
 If you are new to ANCS this year you will receive an invitation email to set up your account and you will be able to complete the Health Profile.
 If you do not see an email from SchoolDoc in your inbox, please check your spam folders.
 Your student’s Health Profile should be completed and submitted by August 8th.

 Medications at School

 If your student has a severe allergy (food, insect, etc) that requires the use of an emergency epinephrine injector, please notify Nurse Hicks (EC) or Nurse Leslye (MC) and please send that rescue medication in with your student.
 All emergency medications are kept in the classroom for quick access and travel with the student throughout the building, as necessary.
 All ANCS staff have been trained on how to use an Epipen and how to recognize the signs/symptoms of anaphylaxis.